 Hello and welcome to my Salomon Huck Knife review.

-In this review I will take a look at the Huck Knife as an all-mountain-freestyle snowboard.
+In this review I will take a look at the Huck Knife as a freestyle snowboard.

-As per tradition here at SnowboardingProfiles.com I will give the Huck Knife a score out of 100 (based on several factors) and see how it compares with other all-mountain-freestyle snowboards.
+As per tradition here at SnowboardingProfiles.com I will give the Huck Knife a score out of 100 (based on several factors) and see how it compares with other freestyle snowboards.